Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Fidelity National Information Services, Inc. (FIS)

-/EIN News/ -- LOS ANGELES, March 31, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming May 5, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Fidelity National Information Services, Inc. (“Fidelity” or the “Company”) (NYSE: FIS) common stock between February 9, 2021 and February 10, 2023, inclusive (the “Class Period”).
+LOS ANGELES, March 31, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming May 5, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Fidelity National Information Services, Inc. ("Fidelity" or the "Company") FIS common stock between February 9, 2021 and February 10, 2023, inclusive (the "Class Period").

 If you suffered a loss on your Fidelity investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/Fidelity-National-Information-Services-Inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.